 - Uselessness: Provides zero value to the user, other than contact information

-Another problem with many old-school location pages is that they are not properly linked to Google My Business, or in some cases, are linked to Google My Business pages with virtual offices.
-Google recently devalued listings that come from virtual offices.
-They would rather match their users with real businesses in real locations.
-After all, who should be more trusted, a plumber with a legitimate office space in Dallas, TX or a plumber out of Waco, TX who lists a janitor’s closet from his mother in law’s health club as his Dallas location?
-Best practice is to promote your real business location on your website and link it to your verified Google My Business listing, and vice versa.
-If you have multiple legitimate locations, you’ll want to link each GMB profile (you’ll need one for each location) to its corresponding location page.
+Old-school location pages can cause additional problems with Google My Business.
+Google bans listings with virtual offices, so attempting to manipulate GMB is a bad idea.
+After all, who should be more trusted, a plumber with legitimate office space in Dallas, TX or a plumber out of Waco, TX, lists a janitor’s closet from his mother-in-law’s health club as his Dallas location?
+The best practice is to promote your actual business location on your website and link it to your verified Google My Business listing and vice versa.
+If you have multiple legitimate locations, you’ll want to link each GMB profile (you’ll need one for each area) to its corresponding location page.
 Take a look:

-The button that says website; highlighted in red above, should link to the corresponding location page.
-So if you have a listing in Houston, but are from Dallas, your Houston location should link to your Houston city page?
-Of course the page will have to exhibit all the qualities discussed in this blog post for it to really take affect.
-That means writing a thorough and custom page about the specific city, along with supporting pages to go with it.
-Most importantly, the address listed on your Google Maps profile should be identical to the one listed on the footer of your location page.
+The button that says website, highlighted in red above, should link to the corresponding location page.
+So if you have a listing in Houston but are from Dallas, your Houston location should link to your Houston city page.
+Most importantly, the address listed on your GMB profile should be identical to the one listed on the footer of your location page.
 You can even take it one step further and embed the Google Maps data onto the location page itself.
-This way, Google crawls your webpage and knows exactly which Google My Business profile it is associated with.
+This way, Google crawls your webpage and knows precisely which Google My Business profile to associate with the page.

 URL Structure Solutions

-As a plumber, you may not be able to afford an additional business location, but you still want to show up in more locations.
-The best advice we can give you today is to create subfolders for each city.
-This is the same method you should use if you do have legitimate offices throughout the state or region.
-The difference in cases like these is their will be no corresponding Google My Business address that links to and from the page.
-You should only attempt this strategy for cities that you can drive to within an hour’s time from your main office.
-Each subfolder will serve as a mini-website of sorts, and have 10-15 supporting pages to accompany it.
-Let’s say you’re going for Corpus Christi.
-You will have a unique location page, and than pages for Sump Pump Repair in Corpus Christi, Slab Leak Repair in Corpus Christi, etc. They must all be unique.
+Some plumbers can’t afford an additional business location but still want to show up in more areas.
+Your best chance is to create subfolders for each city.
+It would be best to attempt this strategy only for cities you can drive to within an hour from your main office.
+Each subfolder will serve as a mini-website of sorts and have 10-15 supporting pages to accompany it.
+For example, let’s say you’re targeting Corpus Christi.
+You will have a unique location page and additional pages for Sump Pump Repair in Corpus Christi, Slab Leak Repair in Corpus Christi, etc. They must all be unique.
+For example:

 - Home Page – www.myplumbingcompany.com/